1: Tell the Truth

-That the Government must tell the truth about how deadly our situation is, it must reverse all policies not in alignment with that position and must work alongside the media to communicate the urgency for change including what individuals, communities and businesses need to do.
+The Government must tell the truth about how deadly our situation is, it must reverse all policies that reinforce the climate emergency and must work with the media to communicate the urgent need for change including what individuals, communities and businesses need to do.

 2: Act Now

-3: Citizen’s Assembly Towards a Vigorous and Inclusive Democracy
+3: Citizens’ Assembly For a Vigorous and Inclusive Democracy

 The creation of a Citizen’s Assembly in charge of deciding the measures needed to reach goals.